 - 1/8 teaspoon black pepper

-- Measure the mayonnaise and Dijon mustard into a small bowl.
-Add the herbs and pepper mixture to the bowl containing the mayonnaise and mustard.
+- Measure the mayonnaise and honey Dijon mustard into a small bowl.
+Add the herbs and pepper to the bowl containing the mayonnaise and mustard.
 Stir well.

 - Pour the herb dressing over the chicken/celery/nut mixture and combine well.
 Serve immediately or chill in a covered bowl for later use.